rogerwelin/pg_fk_indexer/README.md

 -- ^^ index on orders(user_id) is created automatically
 ```

-Or load it automatically for all sessions by adding to `postgresql.conf`:
+Or (recommended) load it automatically for all sessions by adding to `postgresql.conf`:

 ```
 shared_preload_libraries = 'pg_fk_indexer'